Jonathon Morris

-Jonathon Morris (born 20 July 1960) is a British former actor and television presenter.
+John Charles Morris (born 20 July 1960) is a British former actor.

 Career

 Jonathon Morris' first professional theatre appearance was playing the title role in Old King Cole, written by Ken Campbell, alongside Sir Daniel Day-Lewis at the Old Vic Theatre, Bristol in 1979.
-His first major Drama miniseries was Beau Geste in 1984.
+His first major drama miniseries was Beau Geste in 1982.
 His first major comedy series was in 1981 with That Beryl Marston…!
 His first narration appearance came with Jackanory in 1984 and his first major movie Torn Allegiance in 1984.

 His first major musical appearance was in 1986 at The London Palladium in La Cage Aux Folles.
 He made his first major Variety appearance in the 1989 Children's Royal Variety Performance and he appeared as 'The Director' in the 1991 Children's Royal Variety Performance.
 Morris found recognition in the UK with the BBC comedy series Bread and as the presenter of the CBBC children's television show, The Movie Game.
 He was introduced to a worldwide audience with the Hollywood movie-musical, The Fantasticks released in 2000.